China-Russia Dashboard: Facts and figures on a special relationship

 Security

-Since 2003, Russia and China have conducted over 90 joint military exercises across various domains and formats.
+Since 2003, Russia and China have conducted over 93 joint military exercises across various domains and formats.
 These include ground, naval, aerial, para-military and multi-domain exercises, as well as army competitions and computer simulations.
-The number of exercises per year has increased in recent years, reaching an all-time high of 11 in 2024.
+The number of exercises per year has increased in recent years, reaching an all-time high of 11 in 2024, although decreasing in 2025.

-However, since 2022, the vast majority of joint exercises – 22 of 27 – have consisted of naval and aerial drills and patrols, accounting for all the recent growth in joint exercise activity.
-From their first joint naval exercise in 2009 until 2022, Russia and China conducted only a few such exercises annually.
-However, since 2022, they have held a total of 16 joint naval exercises – seven of which took place in 2024 alone.
+However, since 2022, most joint exercises – 19 of 30 – have consisted of naval drills and patrols, accounting for all the recent growth in joint exercise activity.
+Starting from their joint naval exercise in 2009, Russia and China conducted only a few such exercises annually.
+However, in 2024 alone, 7 out of 11 total exercises were naval, and in 2025, they have only conducted naval drills and patrols.

 Joint Russia-China military exercises have grown significantly in number, size, complexity and geographic scope since Russia’s invasion of Ukraine.
-Since their first in 2003, the two countries have conducted a total of 90 joint exercises – 26 of them since February 24, 2022, accounting for nearly a third of all joint drills.
-In 2024 alone, they held 11 joint exercises – several more than in any previous year – as the two countries carried out ground, naval, aerial and multi-domain exercises and patrols.
+Since their first in 2003, the two countries have conducted a total of 93 joint exercises – 28 of them, or nearly a third, since February 24, 2022.

 Chinese dual-use exports help sustain Russia’s war effort